 3. Mandarin Chinese enables foreign businesses to operate more smoothly in China

-One of the common ways to build “guanxi” with the Chinese is through their first language.
+One of the common ways to build “guanxi” with Chinese people is through the language.
 The more fluently you can express yourself in both personal and professional contexts in Mandarin, the more credible you become in their eyes.
 You can cultivate a deep bond with them afterward.
 In short, studying Mandarin Chinese at the business level is a must if you are operating a business in China.

-4. Companies regard Mandarin Chinese for business as ‘useful’
+4. Companies regard Chinese Mandarin for business as ‘useful’

-Along with the rapid growth of the Chinese economy and ongoing globalization, many companies have started cultivating strategic partnerships with Chinese firms, which sparks a need to study Mandarin Chinese for Business even if you live outside China.
+Along with the rapid growth of the Chinese economy and ongoing globalization, many companies have started cultivating strategic partnerships with Chinese firms, which sparks a need to study Chinese Mandarin for business even if you live outside China.

-How to study Mandarin Chinese for business?
+How to study Chinese Mandarin for business?

 Step 1: Build a firm foundation of general Mandarin Chinese

 Many people are so eager that they jump into Business Chinese courses even when their Chinese is not proficient enough for everyday conversations.
 As a result, they cannot understand the majority of what the tutors are saying.
-It is because the tutors assume that all learners can understand General Mandarin Chinese well.
-They will speed up their speaking and not explain the basic things.
+This is because the tutors assume that all learners can understand General Mandarin Chinese well, so they will speed up their speaking and not explain the basic things.

 Step 2: Choose the field you want to study Business Mandarin Chinese for

 For example, suppose you are a product developer of a female fashion company in China.
 In that case, you may want to use Mandarin to communicate with your team members and grow new products based on customers’ needs.
-You can break down the Business Mandarin Chinese into smaller themes to learn, such as female clothing or customer behaviors.
+You can break down business Mandarin Chinese into smaller themes to learn, such as female clothing or customer behaviors.

-Step 3: After defining the themes, you should start by growing your vocabulary
+Step 4: After defining the themes, you should start by growing your vocabulary